KittyCAD/diff-viewer-extension/README.md

 ## Available Scripts

+The project was setup as a Create-React-App boilerplate, with yarn as package manager and TypeScript.

+https://craco.js.org/ is used to extend the default CRA configs.

 In the project directory, you can run:

+### `yarn build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The generated `build` directory may then be added to Chrome with the __Load unpacked__ button at [chrome://extensions]().
+This needs to be done everytime there's a change.

 ### `yarn start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+**This will only show the current settings popup in a tab, that won't be able to act as a Chrome extension, so it may only be used for pure UI work.**

 ### `yarn test`

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `yarn eject`